 This page contains documents and forms to help athletes and their parents stay on top of the many demands that exist on a SLUH cross country athlete.
 Many of these forms in the first section are ones that need to be returned to the coaches at the start of the season.
 "Athlete Forms and Resources" are to be used by the student-athletes on a need-basis throughout the season.
 Please utilize these resources and ask any of the coaches if you have any questions.

 General Forms and Resources

 - Team Philosophy and Rules

 - Uniform Order

 The coaches know that communication and planning is essential for the family of a high school athlete to run as smoothly as possible.

-The Season Practice Schedule lists all of the practice times for the 2016 season.
-Any changes will be rare and communicated via the weekly Team Newsletter and Twitter.
+The Season Practice Schedule lists all of the practice times for the 2017 season.
+Any changes, however rare, will be communicated via Twitter and the weekly Team Newsletter.
 You can download the Season Practice Schedule here.

 Cross country is a fun, yet very serious and intentional, sport at St. Louis University High School.
 We pride ourselves as being a program, something more than a team, a running club, or a mere collection of individuals.
 The commitment is high, but we, along with many runners who have come through the program, believe that the pay-off is great.